SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 ## Upgrading to Renku 2.9.0

+* NEW `notebooks.sessionIngress.ingressClassName`, set to `nginx` by default.
+Replaces the deprecated `kubernetes.io/ingress.class` annotation.
 * NEW `dataService.localClusterSessionServiceAccount`, set to "" by default.
   The service account used in the Amalthea session pods for the resource pool(s) that use the local cluster.
   The only use for this is if you want to use a different SCC than the default in Openshift.